Alright boys, I confess. I was Abie the fish peddler. Ravelli:

 - Sabu, in reality an American-born wrestler of Lebanese descent, has been billed as hailing from Saudi Arabia, and from Bombay, India.
 Sabu attempts to maintain the illusion by not speaking in public, though he has been overheard speaking to his opponents during matches in a perfectly American accent.
 At one point, ECW were billing him as from "Bombay, Michigan" as an in-joke.

 - While at the same time, his tag-team partner, Rob Van Dam, was billed as being from "Battle Creek, India".

-- Yokozuna, depicted by Samoan Rodney Anoa'i.
-Somewhat subverted in that while he represented Japan and had the Japanese Mr. Fuji in his corner, he actually was billed as being from Polynesia.
+- Yokozuna, depicted by Samoan-American Rodney Anoa'i.
+Somewhat subverted in that while he represented Japan and had the Japanese Mr Fuji in his corner, he actually was billed as being from Polynesia.
 This lead to a funny moment of irony during his match against Bret Hart at Wrestlemania IX when the fans chanted "USA" to taunt Yokozuna(as Bret isn't American and Yoko was).

 - Incidentally, Mr. Fuji himself qualifies for this, as he's actually American born in Hawaii (though of Japanese descent).

 - Kofi Kingston was originally billed as being from Jamaica, an artifact from NECW that probably got him hired since WWE apparently wanted Jamaican Wrestlers at the time.
 He was actually born in Ghana (and raised in America), which WWE finally admitted.

 - New York Bodyguard Ezekiel Jackson, played by a Guyanese Wrestler, but eventually WWE decided to drop the charade.